UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 **Loadable spec**

-You can insert a spec as a loadable to the scene tree or `#commands` section with `MyLoadable(#spec:spec_to_insert)`.
+You can insert a spec as a loadable to the scene tree or `#commands` section with `MyInstruction(#spec:spec_to_insert)`.
 As with path specs, spec content is inserted, params are resolved, and nested specs are handled.

 We could rewrite the `text` spec like this:
 ```json